viktorpergjoka/spring-k8swatcher/README.md

 }

 ```
-This will create an informer which watches for resources with the label app=foo in the namespaces with the label istio-injection=enabled
+This will create an informer which watches for resources with the label app=foo in the namespaces with the label kubernetes.informer/k8swatcher=enabled

 If you want to explicitly name the namespaces, you would use nsNames instead: